 Creating and Editing Groups

 After you have chosen the right taxonomies in the Tag Groups settings, you can start creating tag groups.
 You find the “Tag Groups” submenu at the place that corresponds to the chosen taxonomy.
 Administrators can always access it, for other users you might have to adjust the “permissions” in the Tag Group settings.

 Click on the plus sign to insert a new group and on the trash bin to remove it.
 You change the name by clicking into the name.
 The order can be changed by drag-and-drop, or with the arrows on the right.

 When you delete a group, the assigned tags won’t be deleted but only unassigned.

 Working with Tags

-Each tag can be assigned to one tag group, or it can remain unassigned.
+Each tag can be assigned to one or more1 tag groups, or it can remain unassigned.
 Tags that were created in the default tag box on the post edit screen or on the list of posts (via Quick Edit) are unassigned.
 If you create or edit a tag through the Tags page (in the Posts menu), you find there a pull-down menu with your tag groups.

 It is also possible to select multiple tags with the check boxes, select a tag group from the menu above and then click on “Apply”, in order to assign or unassign all selected tags together.

 If you bulk-assign to a group, this group will be added to previously assigned groups.
 If you select “not assigned” for the bulk action, all groups will be removed from the selected tags.

 On that “Tags” page you find a menu above the list that – once applied – shows only tags of a particular group, or only unassigned tags.
 If you don’t see that menu, you might have to enable it in the settings.